miahamilton5/FRAMEr/README.md

 #

 ### 7.3 pick_pegRNAs()

+Subsets a dataframe of pegRNAs based on number of desired pegRNAs, ranking by PRIDICT score

 ####  Required:
   -  `pegRNAs`: Dataframe of pegRNAs
   -  `number_of_pegRNAs`: Number of pegRNAs per edit to pick